What Insurance Do I Need to Deliver Takeaways?

 - Taxi drivers

-- Furniture transport services
+- Furniture transport drivers

 Read more about this specific type of cover in our full guide to Hire and Reward Insurance.

-Specialist food delivery car insurance
+Specialist food takeaway delivery car insurance

 The cost of cover varies significantly between providers and policies, so be sure to shop around to find the most affordable deal for you, while ensuring that the insurance protects you against all eventualities.

 Some food delivery companies may offer to pay for your insurance for free as an incentive to work for them, but you should never assume that you’re covered.
+If you’re not sure, make sure you ask your employer and get a policy in place if specialist insurance doesn’t come with the job.

 Do I need special insurance to be a delivery driver?

-How much does food delivery insurance cost?
+How much is food delivery insurance?

 - Your annual mileage